 Pronunciation of 'Transcription factor'

-The term 'transcription factor' refers to a protein that regulates gene expression by binding to specific DNA sequences.
-It is pronounced as 'trænsˈkrɪpʃən ˈfæktər' in English.
+The term 'transcription factor' refers to proteins that regulate the transcription of genetic information from DNA to RNA.
+It is pronounced as 'tran-SKRIP-shun FAK-tor' in American English.

 Word Origin

-The term originates from molecular biology and genetics, combining 'transcription,' which refers to the process of copying genetic information from DNA to RNA, and 'factor,' indicating a contributing element.
+The term originates from molecular biology and genetics, combining 'transcription' (the process of copying genetic information) and 'factor' (an element that contributes to a process).

 Pronunciation Details